Find your

 Please Note: Flight-inclusive packages are available at an extra cost, with international flights from London to Lima (1 stop) with 1 piece of checked-in luggage and airport transfers included.

-With our flight inclusive package, meet our expert and tour manager at London Heathrow for our flight to Lima.
+With our flight-inclusive package, meet your expert and Tour Manager at London Heathrow for our flight to Lima.
 We will be met by our driver and local guide and transfer to our hotel .

 If you have booked our join direct package, make your way to the Jose Antonio Hotel independently to meet the group.